 Impacts

-The primary impact of this proposal is that westbound (downhill) traffic on Embarcadero Way will be diverted to Mission Avenue, Marina Court, or Sea View Avenue, while minimizing conflicts on Embarcadero Way.
-The diverted traffic can be absorbed by the surrounding street network without any capacity issues.
+The primary impact of this proposal is that traffic on Embarcadero Way will be diverted to Mission Avenue, Marina Court, or Sea View Avenue.
+The pilot project will study whether diverted traffic can be absorbed by the surrounding street network without any capacity or circulation issues.

 Close window